Our recommendations are made independently. We may receive commissions from purchases made via our links.

 For post-blend cleanup, the cups and lids are top-rack dishwasher safe, but even a quick rinse under the tap usually does the trick.
 The only part that needs a little extra attention is the underside of the blade.
 Stuff can get stuck there.
 Luckily, a narrow brush or bottle cleaner solves that in seconds.

-Read our full NutriBullet Pro 900W Personal Blender in-depth review
+Read our NutriBullet Pro 900W Personal Blender in-depth review

 Nearest Competitors